glanceapp/community-widgets/widgets/weather-seven-day-by-brandonsie/README.md

 ## Environment variables

-- `WEATHER_LOCATION` - An OpenMeteo-recognized location, such as "London, United Kingdom" or "New York, United States", using the same syntax as the Glance hourly weather widget in the main repo.
+- `WEATHER_LOCATION` - An Open-Meteo-recognized location, such as "London, United Kingdom" or "New York, United States", using the same syntax as the Glance hourly weather widget in the main repo.

 ## Options

-- `location` OpenMeteo-recognized location, set by default using the `WEATHER_LOCATION` environment variable.
+- `location` Open-Meteo-recognized location, set by default using the `WEATHER_LOCATION` environment variable.
 - `temp_unit` celsius or fahrenheit. default celsius.
 - `weekend_color` background color for square div containing Saturday or Sunday day of the week label. default `var(--color-separator)`.
 - `overlay_color` color overlay on top of the daily temperature range gradient to soften the colors. default to `var(--color-background)` with 50% opacity.